 The source of genuine guidance cannot be located either within or without.
 We humans, being addicted to social hierarchies – class systems, power structures, ranking orders and the like – tend to forget this.
-When we hear of a ‘kingdom’ we automatically look for a king, and we habitually think of a ‘father’ as a patriarch rather than a progenitor.
+When we hear of a “kingdom” we automatically look for a king, and we habitually think of a “father” as a patriarch rather than a progenitor.
 Thinking along biological lines might help to change these habits, since the ‘kingdoms’ of biological classification have no kings, and the common ancestor of all earthlings is neither power-driven nor male.
 Guidance is a process, a dialogue between self and other, between inside and out, rooted in the very nature of living systems.
-In that sense we can say that the fishes and birds have preceded us, as ‘sons of the living father’ which is life itself as pervasive process.
+In that sense we can say that the fishes and birds have preceded us, as ‘sons of the living father’ which is life itself.
 Selfhood as we know it has evolved, and our conscious decision-making is a refinement of natural selection itself, played out on a micro-scale in time and space (compared to the evolutionary process).

 The word conscience is derived from Latin con (together) and scire (to know).
 This ‘suggests the gathering of knowledge’ (Damasio 1999, 232), but knowing together as the root meaning of the word could also imply that it develops through dialogue, intersubjectively.
 Your conscience guides you by evaluating courses of action, before or after you commit to them, in a more comprehensive way than self-interest alone could manage.
 Yet it takes a human-scale self, acting independently, in tension with and against the collective interest, to develop a conscience.

 Clues to the underlying concept are revealed in the word's history of usage and grammar.
 According to OED, the Old English term inwit was replaced in Middle English by conscience, both terms having a sense similar to today's consciousness as well as today's conscience.
 These two concepts are as closely related as the two words; Damasio (1999, 232) points out that some languages use the same word for both.
 In English, conscience was originally a ‘noun of condition or function’ like intelligence, with no plural – not a ‘count’ noun.
-We still speak of ‘the voice of conscience’ in this way, but more often we speak as if a person could have a private conscience of his own, so that we can speak of “your conscience,” “my conscience,” “a” conscience.
-This makes sense because the voice can only be heard by a self, a “subject of experience”; but it also conceals the genesis of knowing together in dialog, which can be internalized but never institutionalized.
+We still speak of “the voice of conscience” in this way, but more often we speak as if a person could have a private conscience of his own, so that we can speak of “your conscience,” “my conscience,” “a” conscience.
+This makes sense because the voice can only be heard by a self, an experiencing subject; but it also conceals the genesis of knowing together in dialogue, which can be internalized but never institutionalized.

 For a human, conscience is the ultimate and intimate guidance system.